mollerse/frp-article/article.md

 In this article we explore the history of functional reactive programming, and see that it is not necessarily as new at it can seem.
 Functional reactive programming is a merge of two different programming paradigms; functional and reactive.
-We will see what each of those is and how to use them in combination.
+We will see what each of those are and how to use them in combination.

 After reading this article, you will have a working knowledge of what